wilsaj/everything-is-osm/README.md

-The [metro extracts](https://mapzen.com/metro-extracts/) are focused on major metropolitan areas, and the [geofabrik extracts](http://download.geofabrik.de/) contain data that span countries and regions (continents and groups of related countries).
-Larger volumes of data will take longer to and may require more virtual machine memory to successfully import (see the section on [customizing](#customizing) for instructions on how to increase the amount of RAM).
+The [metro extracts](https://mapzen.com/metro-extracts/) are focused on major metropolitan areas, and the [geofabrik extracts](http://download.geofabrik.de/) contain data that span countries and international regions.
+Larger volumes of data will take longer may require more virtual machine memory to successfully import; see the section on [customizing](#customizing) for instructions on how to increase the amount of RAM.

 Edit `variables.yml` so it contains the extracts that you want to include.
 For